awsdocs/amazon-glacier-developer-guide/doc_source/tagging-vaults.md

 ## Tagging Vaults Using the Amazon S3 Glacier Console<a name="tagging-console"></a>

-You can add, list, and remove tags using the Glacier console as described in the following procedures\.
+You can add, list, and remove tags using the S3 Glacier console as described in the following procedures\.

 **To view the tags for a vault**

-1. Sign in to the AWS Management Console and open the Glacier console at [https://console\.aws\.amazon\.com/glacier](https://console.aws.amazon.com/glacier)\.
+1. Sign in to the AWS Management Console and open the S3 Glacier console at [https://console\.aws\.amazon\.com/glacier](https://console.aws.amazon.com/glacier)\.

-1. From the region selector, choose a region\.
+1. From the AWS Region selector, choose am AWS Region\.

 1. On the **Amazon S3 Glacier Vaults** page, choose a vault\.